 Exercise 1

 A customer in a store buys a number of the same item.
 The store is to deliver the item to the customer's residence.
-The data required for this transaction are:
+The delivery cost is added to the cost of the items

 Name of Customer